PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 ## Database BC break

 PrestaShop modules can do pretty much anything once installed in PrestaShop, including querying the MySQL database.
 To do so they can either use the PrestaShop ORM or write custom SQL queries.
-If they use SQL queries, they will consequently write table and column names.
+If they use SQL queries, they will consequently need to use PrestaShop table and column names.
 If we decide to modify PrestaShop SQL schema and modify table and column names, we break the code of these modules.

 This means that in PrestaShop we consider that the SQL schema is part of the PrestaShop API that is being directed by SemVer, and any change of this schema into a minor or patch version must be done in a backward compatible way.